w3nl/ppt-png/README.md

 invert: Invert the colors, default is `false`;

+greyscale: Greyscale the colors, default is `false`;

 deletePdfFile: Delete the pdf file after converting, default is `true`.

-outputType: Output type, default is `png`.
+outputType: Output type, default is `png`, but `jpg` is also possible.

 logLevel: Set the log level, default is `1`.

-callback: function calls when the script is ready.
+callback: Function calls when the script is ready.

 The function and promise send an object to the first parameter.

 ```
 {
+    failed: [],
-    songs: [],
+    success: [],
     files: [],
     time: 0
 }
 ```

+failed: An array with objects for failed converting files (file, failure, error)

-songs: an array with objects (page, index, name, path).
+success: An array with objects for converted files (page, index, name, path).

-files: array with files send to the script.
+files: An array with files send to the script.

-time: total time the script was running.
+time: The total time the script was running.

 [downloads-image]: https://img.shields.io/npm/dm/ppt-png.svg